HaolinZhong/My-Tech-Stack-Note/SAS essentials.md

     keep Make Model msrp cost_group;
     if MSRP<20000 then do;
        Cost_Group=1;
-       * use output to manually control which table that this row will go to output under40;
+       * use output to manually control which table that this row will go to;
+       output under40;
     end;
     else if MSRP<40000 then do;